 InspireSemi to Ring the Toronto Stock Exchange Closing Bell on October 25

-/EIN News/ -- VANCOUVER, British Columbia and AUSTIN, Texas, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Inspire Semiconductor Holdings Inc. (TSXV: INSP) (“InspireSemi™” or the “Company”), a chip design company with a revolutionary accelerated computing solution, is pleased to announce that CEO, Ron Van Dell, and other members of the InspireSemi senior management team will celebrate the Company’s recent listing on the Toronto Stock Exchange (TSX) Venture Exchange by ringing the closing bell on Tuesday, October 25, 2022.
+VANCOUVER, British Columbia and AUSTIN, Texas, Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Inspire Semiconductor Holdings Inc. INSP ("InspireSemi™" or the "Company"), a chip design company with a revolutionary accelerated computing solution, is pleased to announce that CEO, Ron Van Dell, and other members of the InspireSemi senior management team will celebrate the Company's recent listing on the Toronto Stock Exchange (TSX) Venture Exchange by ringing the closing bell on Tuesday, October 25, 2022.

 "We are excited to ring the closing bell on the TSX and celebrate becoming part of one of the world's leading public exchanges," said John B. Kennedy, Chief Financial Officer of InspireSemi.
 "InspireSemi's listing provides us with greater exposure to the global investment community.
 This is one of several, recent milestones for us, including our new corporate headquarters in Austin, Texas, which expands our footprint and supports further growth."